jonrau1/ElectricEye/docs/setup/Setup_OCI.md

 - `credentials_location`: Set this variable to specify the location of where credentials are stored and will be retrieved from.
 You can choose from AWS Systems Manager Parameter Store (`AWS_SSM`), AWS Secrets Manager (`AWS_SECRETS_MANAGER`), or from the TOML file itself (`CONFIG_FILE`) which is **NOT** recommended.

 **NOTE** When retrieving from SSM or Secrets Manager, your current Profile / Boto3 Session is used and *NOT* the ElectricEye Role that is specified in `aws_electric_eye_iam_role_name`.
-Ensure you have `ssm:GetParameter`, `secretsmanager:GetSecretValue`, and relevant `kms` permissions as needed to retrieve this values.
+Ensure you have `ssm:GetParameter`, `secretsmanager:GetSecretValue`, and relevant `kms` permissions as needed to retrieve your stored secrets.

 - `virustotal_api_key_value`: The location (or actual contents) of your VirusTotal (VT) API Key, this location must match the value of `global.credentials_location` e.g., if you specify "AWS_SSM" then the value for this variable should be the name of the AWS Systems Manager Parameter Store SecureString Parameter.
 VirusTotal is used for the **OCI_ArtifactRegistry_Auditor** to check individual SHA256 hashes of artifacts against VirusTotal for malware.
 The logic is currently hard-coded that if 5 or more detectors report `suspicious` or that 2 or more detectors report `malicious` then the artifact is considered malicious.